 - and, if done well, to improve the user experience!

-Here are 4 good reasons to implement this on your site.
+So here are 4 good reasons to implement this on your site.

-2 - The video tutorial
+2 - Video tutorial

-To begin with, I suggest you watch the video that explains everything, then you will find the details in the rest of the article...
+For starters, I suggest you watch the video that explains everything, then you will find the details in the rest of the article...

-3.1 - Prepare your images
+3.1. - Prepare your images

 You can use your logo(s).